Devraj2010isme/BetterSaveinstance/README.md

   - View docs for more info
   - Default: true
 - Option Crashlog
-- Support for saving attributes/tags of the folder substitutes created by isolate options (IsolateLocalPlayer, etc)
 - Support for properties which cannot be saved or loaded by roblox studio (CanSave or CanLoad = false in the api dump)
   - Works by converting them to attributes
   - Enabled with the option SaveAsAttributes